Hendy/umbraco-look/README.md

 </appSettings>
 ```

-To configure the indexing behaviour there are static methods on the `LookIndexService` class which accept functions taking a parameter of IPublishedContent (ipc) and returning the typed value to be indexed (all are optional).
+To configure indexing there are static methods on the `LookIndexService` class which accept functions taking a parameter of IPublishedContent (ipc) that return the typed value to be indexed (all are optional).

 ```csharp
 using Our.Umbraco.Look.Services;